mariusor/markless/README.md

-# markless
+# MarkLess

 ___

-A markdown viewer for the command line
+A markdown pager for the command line.